ferosekhanj/DesignPrinciple/SingleResponsibilityPrinciple/README.md

 - we are discontinuing the vegan milk
 - we are expanding our business and would like to deliver Choclates and Biscut orders with the milk

+## Step 5
+- We are switching to a prepaid model, before delivery, the milk man checks whether there is enough money available in the customer wallet.
+If balance is less then no delivery is made.